Looking for the BA Economics course details, subjects list, and syllabus?

 Subjects Knowledge

-If you want to achieve go in the teaching area, want to study further, or want to go in field related industry then must have good knowledge in core subjects.
+If you want to achieve to go in the teaching area, want to study further, or want to go in field related industry then must have good knowledge in core subjects.

 Critical Thinking and Problem Solving Skills